tokuhirom/Minilla/README.md

     Minilla is a Kaiju (Japanese giant monster) from the Godzilla series of films and is the first of several young Godzillas. https://en.wikipedia.org/wiki/Minilla

+# Minilla's release process

+Minilla's release process is the following.

+## CheckUntrackedFiles

+Checking git's untracked files.
+If there's untracked files, minilla will abort.

+## CheckOrigin

+This step will run the \`git remote\`.
+If there's no remote, minillla will abort.

+## BumpVersion

+Minilla will show 'Next Release?' prompt.
+You can input next version number.

+After that, minilla rewrites version numbers in \*\*/\*.pm, \*\*/\*.pl, and a script file contains perl-ish shebang.

+## CheckChanges

+You need to write Changes file.
+Your module's users need to know the difference between versions.

+Minilla's Changes file includes \`{{$NEXT}}\` next version indicator.
+You should put update informations after that.

+## RegenerateFiles

+In this step, minilla will regenerate META.json, README.md and (Makefile.PL|Build.PL).

+## RunHooks

+This step runs commands listed on \`release.hooks\` key in minil.toml.

+## DistTest

+This script runs test cases in clean working directory with `$ENV{RELEASE_TESTING} = 1`.

+## MakeDist

+Make distribution tar ball.

+## UploadToCPAN

+Upload your module to CPAN.

+## RewriteChanges

+Rewrite Changes file.
+Minilla replaces `{{$NEXT}}` with released version number and current date & time.
+And put `{{$NEXT}}` on the first line.

+## Commit

+Commit current directory with automatically generated commit message from Changes file.
+And push it to origin.

+## Tag

+Create new git tag and push it to origin.

 # CONFIGURATION

 Minilla uses **Convention over Configuration**.